What Are The Worst Menopause Symptoms?

 Right.
 Let’s get down to business: what are the worst menopause symptoms?

-You’ve heard the rumors: hot flashes, brain fog, mood swings — is there anything else you that could possibly be in store?
+You’ve heard the rumors: hot flashes, brain fog, and mood swings are all par for the course.

 In this article: 📝